Bethe vectors and recurrence relations for twisted Yangian based models: Introduction

 \subsection{Twisted Yangian \texorpdfstring{$Y^\pm(\mfgl_N)$}{}}

-We briefly recall the necessary details of the ``$\rho$-shifted'' twisted Yangian $Y^\pm(\mfgl_N)$ adhering closely to \cite{AC06a,GMR19} (see also \cite{Ol92}); here the upper (resp.~lower) sign in $\pm$ corresponds to the orthogonal (resp.~symplectic) case.
-For the purposes of the Bethe anstaz, we will give a non-standard presentation of $Y^+(\mfgl_N)$ in the case when $N=2n+1$.
+We briefly recall the necessary details of the ``$\rho$-shifted'' twisted Yangian $Y^\pm(\mfgl_N)$ adhering closely to \cite{AC06a,GMR19} (see also \cite{Ols92} and Chapters 2 and 4 in \cite{Mo07}); here the upper (resp.~lower) sign in $\pm$ corresponds to the orthogonal (resp.~symplectic) case.
+The parameter $\rho\in\C$ is introduced to accommodate applications to Yang-Mills theories and condensed matter systems, where $\rho$ plays a role of a boundary parameter, and integrable overlaps, where $\rho$ appears as an integer parameter in the nesting procedure.